CoderAshish11/Faraway/README.md

 # Faraway
-This is my first front end project.
+This is my second front end project.
 It is a travelling website named Faraway.